 2. The Program Is Mostly Targeted at Seniors

 Healthcare coverage that’s furnished through Medicare was established primarily to aid seniors that could no longer work in attaining affordable medical services.
 That’s why, to enroll in Medicare, you have to be 65 years old.
+Therefore, unfortunately, if you are under this age, you would have to look elsewhere for health insurance.

 There are exceptions to the 65 year enrollment age, of course.
 For example, if you have a covered medical disability, you may be able to claim Medicare coverage in advance of your 65th birthday.